wrld3d/wrld-example-app/ios/README.md

 2. Copy your Senion SDK framework file into the [wrld-example-app/ios/Include/SenionLab/](https://github.com/wrld3d/wrld-example-app/tree/master/ios/Include/SenionLab) directory
 3. In the `ios` directory, run `mkdir build` to create a build directory.
 4. In the `ios/build` directory, run `cmake -G Xcode ..` to generate a project file.
+5. Still in the `ios/build` directory, run `../embed_frameworks.py` to set the embed framework build phases in the project file.
-5. Open the `ExampleApp.xcodeproj` project file in Xcode.
+6. Open the `ExampleApp.xcodeproj` project file in Xcode.
-6. Build and run the ExampleApp target.
+7. Build and run the ExampleApp target.

 ## Building from the command line